+Besides having value as a rarely-found green NJ shield, this has extra sentimental value for me, as Route 46 passes through the middle of my old hometown of Clifton.
+I have many good memories associated with this road, and I drove on it my very first time behind the wheel.

 US Route 46, formerly NJ Route 6, spans northern New Jersey west to east from the Delaware River to the Hudson River at the George Washington Bridge.
-These signs have great sentimental value for me, as Route 46 passes through the middle of my old hometown of Clifton.
-I have a lot of good memories associated with Route 46, and I drove on it my very first time behind the wheel.

-I’d love to know where my signs served – there is a remote chance they came from Clifton.
-The photo on the right is a Google image of the current (apparently old) signage at the western terminus of NJ Route 3 and Valley Road, not far from my old neighborhood.
+I have no way of knowing exactly where my shield served, but there is a remote chance it came from Clifton.
+The photo on the right is a recent Google image of the apparently old signage at the western terminus of NJ Route 3 and Valley Road, not far from my old neighborhood.

 The character font used on my shield is known as Series C. Most of the green New Jersey shields I have seen photos of used the taller Series B font, as seen in the US 46 shield photographed by Michael Summa on the left.